-The PBS-3 has no interlocks that prevent power output from the agitation motor.
+The PBS-3 SUS has no interlocks that prevent power output from the agitation motor.

-The temperature PV, reported in degrees celsius (°C), is determined by the built-in temperature sensor, which is inserted in the thermal well after installing it in the vessel.
+The temperature PV, reported in degrees celsius (°C), is determined by the built-in temperature sensor, which is inserted in the vessel's thermal well.
 The software refers to it as "temperature sensor A."